Representation Stability for Configuration Spaces of Graphs: Proof of the main theorems

-Each star generator with vertex on some $H_i$ with $k$ particles can be written as a sum of generators each using only $2k$ different edges by \autoref{prop:thm-for-star} and \autoref{rem:stabilization-2n}.
-Therefore, each summand visits at most $2k$ distinct copies of each of the $G_i$.
-Every star generator disjoint from all $H_i$ meets at most one of the copies of one of the $G_i$.
+Each \textbf{star class} with $m$ particles can be written as a linear combination of generators such that each is using only $\zeta_{m,1}$ different edges by \autoref{prop:thm-for-star} and \autoref{rem:stabilization-2n}.
+Therefore, each summand visits at most $\zeta_{m,1}$ distinct copies of each of the $G_i$.

+The only embedded copies of $S^1$ are given by self loops at one of the vertices, so each \textbf{$\mathbf{S^1}$-class} meets at most one of the copies of one of the $G_i$.

+Each of the non-moving particles meets at most one of the copies.
+Hence, we can generate the whole homology by classes which each meet at most